OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 Learn more about [rooting your device with Magisk](#rooting-with-magisk "Rooting with Magisk").

+### Proguard

+[ProGuard](https://www.guardsquare.com/en/products/proguard "ProGuard") is a free Java class file shrinker, optimizer, obfuscator, and preverifier.
+It detects and removes unused classes, fields, methods, and attributes and can also be used to delete logging-related code.

 ### QARK

 A tool designed to look for several security related Android application vulnerabilities, either in source code or packaged APKs - <https://github.com/linkedin/qark>